 In June 2014, the NGPC wrote to the GNSO Council requesting that the GNSO consider modifying its original PDP recommendations in accordance with the GNSO’s documented processes for such amendment.
 In the letter, the NGPC acknowledged the then-recent initiation of this current PDP on curative rights, and noted that the Board would not take any action on GAC advice concerning curative rights protections for IGOs until the conclusion of this PDP.
 The GNSO Council took no further action in relation to IGO acronyms following additional discussions with the NGPC later that year, pending further Board/NGPC input on possible modifications to the GNSO’s adopted policy recommendations that might be appropriate and acceptable to all parties.

 In December 2014, pursuant to a mandatory requirement for all GNSO PDPs, this Working Group had sought input from all ICANN SO/ACs.
 In addition to a response from the GAC, IGO representatives also provided responses to the Working Group in January 2015, following which the Working Group sent a few additional questions to the IGOs to which the group did not receive a further response.
-However, representatives of various IGOs who were participants in the IGO Small Group attended and participated in the Working Group’s open sessions at ICANN53 in Buenos Aires (June 2015) and at ICANN56 in Helsinki (June 2016); however, despite affirmative outreach, no IGO representative elected to become a member of the Working Group (although one IGO representative had earlier signed up as an observer).
+Representatives of various IGOs who were participants in the IGO Small Group attended and participated in the Working Group’s open sessions at ICANN53 in Buenos Aires (June 2015) and at ICANN56 in Helsinki (June 2016); however, despite affirmative outreach, no IGO representative elected to become a member of the Working Group (although one IGO representative had earlier signed up as an observer).

 In June 2015, the co-chairs of this Working Group met with the GAC Chair and two GAC vice-chairs at the ICANN meeting in Buenos Aires to discuss the progress of work on IGO curative rights protections and to encourage participation in the Working Group by GAC members.
 In July 2015, representatives of the IGO Small Group held a face to face meeting to further discuss the proposal that would ultimately be shared with the GAC and the GNSO.
 In October 2015, the GAC Chair and Chris Disspain (the Board “shepherd” for this topic) held a teleconference with the Working Group co-chairs and other GNSO representatives regarding the various work tracks within the GNSO on IGO protections and the IGO Small Group work.
 In June 2016, at the ICANN meeting in Helsinki, the topic of IGO acronyms protection was discussed by the GNSO Council and the ICANN Board, where the Council raised its concern that it had not had much visibility into the IGO Small Group discussions; and Working Group co-chair Philip Corwin provided an update on the PDP work, including noting the limited extent of GAC and IGO participation in the Working Group.